astrojs/fitsjs/README.md

 Returns the data object associated with the first HDU containing a data unit.
 This method does not read from the array buffer.
 An optional argument may be passed to point to a specific HDU.

-    fits.getData()
-Returns the data associated with the first HDU containing a data unit.
-An optional argument may be passed to point to a specific HDU.

-### FITS.HDU

-    hdu.getCard(key)
-Returns the value from the header of the user specified key.

 ### FITS.Header

     hdr.get(key)